 For now, I am happy the herbs are doing well.

-Shawn wished they had the crusty outside of roasted potatoes.
-This just isn’t that type of potato dish though.
-They’re fork tender with bits of caramel-colored richness, making them easy for kids to eat with little help.
+These aren’t potatoes with a crusty outside though.
+These potatoes fork tender with bits of caramel-colored richness, making them easy for kids to eat with little help.
 I didn’t have to cut them up for my 3- and 5-year-old, which was great.
 And the flavor?
 It can’t be beat.
 I love the way the herb flavors permeate the potatoes like wisps and whispers.
 They don’t overpower the natural sweetness of the red potatoes, but rather complement it.

 What are you grilling up these days?